 Kratom legality by state.

-Medically reviewed by Dr. Irvine Russell · Updated April 2026
+Medically reviewed by Editorial Team · Updated April 2026 · Quarterly legal review

 Direct answer

-Kratom is federally legal in the United States, but regulated differently across 50 states and DC.
-6 states ban kratom outright: Alabama, Arkansas, Indiana, Rhode Island, Vermont, Wisconsin.
-5 states have passed the Kratom Consumer Protection Act (KCPA) — Arizona, Georgia, Nevada, Oklahoma, Utah — requiring labeling, purity testing, and age restrictions.
-5 states have significant city/county bans despite state-level legality.
-The rest are legal for adults with varying age requirements.
+Kratom is federally legal in the United States, but regulated state-by-state.
+6 states ban kratom outright (Alabama, Arkansas, Indiana, Rhode Island, Vermont, Wisconsin).
+5 states have passed the Kratom Consumer Protection Act (Arizona, Georgia, Nevada, Oklahoma, Utah).
+5 states have city or county bans despite statewide legality.
+The remaining states are legal for adults with age requirements varying between 18 and 21.

 Alabama